Sinop Nuclear Power Plant: History

 In 2018 an environmental impact assessment application was submitted to the Environment and Urban Planning Ministry.
 Location and construction licenses are still to be obtained from the Turkey Atomic Energy Agency.

 In April 2018, Nikkei reported that Itochu would withdraw from the project, while MHI and other investors were continuing the feasibility study through the summer of 2018.
 The remaining members of the Japanese consortium abandoned the project in December 2018 after a failure to reach agreement with the Turkish government on financing terms.

 In 2018 the project was abandoned due to construction costs having almost doubled to about $44 billion, largely because of post-Fukushima safety improvements and the fall in the value of the Turkish lira.
 Indicating that the feasibility study prepared by Japan did not conform with both the expense and the timeframe of the first deal, Turkey stated that Japan and Turkey had agreed to discontinue cooperation in January 2020.
 In September 2020, the Ministry of Environment and Urbanization approved the final Environmental Impact Assessment (EIA) report of Sinop Nuclear Power Plant.

 In 2020 Turkey stated it may hold discussions with other possible suppliers.
 Talks with China, Russia and South Korea were ongoing in 2023.
 In 2023 negotiations started with Rosatom for the construction of a large-scale plant with four power units.

+However in 2025, South Korea and the Turkish government signed multiple economic cooperation agreements, including the Sinop plant.